-Patella Tendon Tear and Rupture Treatment
+Patella Tendon Tear or Rupture

 Most patients will require a minimum of three months of recovery time from a torn patella tendon.
 This is regardless of the treatment used to repair the tendon.
 In the majority of cases, a tear and rupture require an intense treatment plan to successfully repair damage.
 Outcomes from a patella tendon tear and rupture treatment vary, depending on a number of factors.

 Some patients who suffered this knee injury continue to experience weakness even after a tear and rupture have healed.
 The patella tendon plays a vital role in knee stability.
 Any injury has the potential to result in a long-term impact on mobility and function.
 It is important to seek treatment right away if you suspect you have a torn or ruptured patella tendon.